bobthearsonist/bespoked-bikes/README.md

 - instrumentation with opentelemetry, console exporter for now
 - authorization that utilizes employee role for access
 - identityserver for auth if we have time
+- ODATA for querying if we have time

 ### design docs